 Nightlight—mains socket-outlet mounted

 Supply flexible cord

 Swimming pool/spa equipment

 - Declared articles must comply with mandatory safety standards and must have a Certificate of Conformity.
 These products must display the RCM mark.

-- Applicable to all other electrical products not listed as declared or prescribed articles – included are most IT devices, audio video electronic products, air conditioners, all battery operated products, etc.
+- Applicable to all other electrical products not listed as declared or prescribed articles, or as level 3 equipment – included are most IT devices, audio video electronic products, air conditioners, all battery operated products, etc.

-- Products must be safe to use, comply with minimum safety requirements as set out in Electricity Safety (Consumer Safety) Regulation 2006 and AS/NZ 3820: 2009 Standard Essential safety requirements for low voltage electrical equipment, and can be granted a Certificate of Suitability (voluntary application).
+- Products must be safe to use, comply with minimum safety requirements as set out in Gas and Electricity (Consumer Safety) Regulations 2018 (NSW) and AS/NZS 3820:2020 Standard Essential safety requirements for low voltage electrical equipment, and can be granted a Certificate of Suitability (voluntary application).